 Given the file permissions, it would now be possible for a process to submit work to the DSA via either MOVDIR64B or ENQCMD instructions, providing the descriptors by manually configuring them.
-This, however, is quite cumbersome, which is why Intel Data Mover Library (Intel DML) exists.

-With some limitations, like lacking support for DWQ submission, this library presents a high-level interface that takes care of creation and submission of descriptors, some error handling and reporting.
+This, however, is quite cumbersome, which is why Intel's Data Mover Library [6] exists.
+With some limitations (like lacking support for DWQs) this library presents a high-level interface that takes care of creation and submission of descriptors, some error handling and reporting.
 Thanks to the high-level-view the code may choose a different execution path at runtime which allows the memory operations to either be executed in hardware or software.
 The former on an accelerator or the latter using equivalent instructions provided by the library.
 This makes code based upon it automatically compatible with systems that do not provide hardware support.
-[6, Sec.
-Introduction]